 Observe nature ethically

+Special attention should be paid to outdoor activities, especially those involving animals.
 When hiking, it’s important to stay on the trails so as not to damage the vegetation and to be quiet for the animals’ well-being.
 Many species are very sensitive to disturbance in their natural habitat, so it’s important to keep your distance and be as discreet as possible.

-Choose eco-responsible accommodation
+Choose substainable accommodation

 You can also make a positive difference by choosing where you stay.
-Many properties are developing sustainable approaches to reduce their environmental impact, some of them quite creatively.
+Many properties are developing sustainable approaches to reducing their environmental impact, some of them quite creatively.
 This can take the form of green building, waste reduction, energy efficiency and social initiatives.
 Various certifications (Green Globe, Green Key, Earth check, Preferred by Nature, Travelife and other sustainable tourism certifications) allow us to identify properties that are committed to the environment.

 Air Transat also lists its eco-responsible hotels in a search engine, which is very useful when planning your trip.

-Travel off-season
+Travel in the off-season

 To be sustainable, tourism must also be economically viable.
 This means a fair return for those involved in tourism, as well as a fair distribution of profits.

 In countries where bargaining is part of the culture, it’s not uncommon to see artisans selling at a loss because they still need to make money.
-As travelers, it’s our responsibility to consider the value of things and what a difference in price might mean to the seller.
+As travellers, it’s our responsibility to consider the value of things and what a difference in price might mean to the seller.

 Be mindful of donations

-As far as the question of donations is concerned, we also have to be careful.
-Generosity can feed vicious circles (dropping out of school, human trafficking, mafia…), especially when it comes to children; many parents will conclude that their child benefits more from begging tourists than from going to school.
-If you really want to help the local people, find out what they really need.
+Caution is also needed when it comes to donations.
+Generosity, although well-intentioned, can lead to vicious circles (school drop-outs, human trafficking, mafias, etc.), especially when it comes to children; many parents will conclude that their child benefits more from begging tourists than from going to school.

-Find out about reputable local organizations that can make good use of your donations of money or equipment.
+If you really want to help the local population in a responsible manner, find out about reputable local associations that can make good use of your donations of money or equipment.

 Consume local products